pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 **The main Characteristics are:**

-- The implementation works for both directed and undirected graphs.
+- The implementation works for both **directed** and **undirected** graphs.
 - Provides the Depth First Search traversal order from a root vertex to a particular maximum depth level.
 - For optimization purposes, any duplicated values in the `Root vids` are ignored.
-- The returned values are ordered in ascending order of `start_vid`.
-- If the root vertex does not exist, an empty row is returned.
 - It does not produce the shortest path from a root vertex to a target vertex.
 - The aggregate cost of traversal is not guaranteed to be minimal.
+- If the root vertex does not exist, an empty row is returned.
+- The returned values are ordered in ascending order of `start_vid`.
 - Depth First Search Running time: :math:`O(E + V)`

-**Note**: The cost of an edge is not used for traversal.
-If multiple edges are adjacent to a vertex, then this algorithm traverses that edge which comes first in the ``Edges SQL``.

 Signatures
 -------------------------------------------------------------------------------